fence-io/website/content/articles/networking/index.md

 Now, multiple routes have been added to the routing table. `172.18             utun0              USc             utun0` indicates that to access the subnet 172.18/16 (the docker network), the traffic should go through the network interface `utun0`.
 This network interface is connected on the other side of the tunnel to the Docker VM.

 The other end of the tunnel (docker VM) is configured by a one-time container with sufficient privileges to configure the Linux host’s network interfaces.
 The container creates the interface, then exits.
-Despite the container's termination, the VM interface continues to function because it was created within the Linux host’s network namespace, not within the container’s.
+Despite the container's termination, the VM interface continues to function because it was created within the Linux host’s network namespace.

-With these configurations in place, the ping command will function once again, indicating that we now have direct access to the Docker network from macOS.
+With these configurations in place, the ping command will function once again, indicating that we now have access to the Docker's network from the macOS host.

 ```
 macbook-pro % ping 172.18.0.2